Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 Approved by council, these programs lead to a specific academic credential, such as a degree, diploma, or degree level certificate at this university.

-- Undergraduate Level Program – a program of courses numbered 100 to 699 and other educational experiences intended for students at the university undergraduate level (bachelor degree).
+- Undergraduate Level Program – a program of courses numbered 100 to 699 and other educational experiences intended for students at the university undergraduate level, for example, bachelor degree.
+Undergraduate level programs are also described in the following ways:

-- Professional: programs which are designed to ensure that students will qualify to receive professional certification from a professional body or association in addition to their degree.
+-Professional: programs which are designed to ensure that students will qualify to receive professional certification from a professional body or association in addition to their degree.
 Professional certification bodies usually specify course requirements and graduation standards expected.
+The U of S offers the following professional doctorates at the undergraduate level: Doctor of Dental Medicine (D.M.D.); Doctor of Medicine (M.D.); Juris Doctor (J.D.); Doctor of Pharmacy (Pharm.D.); Doctor of Veterinary Medicine (D.V.M.).

-- Graduate Level Program – a program of courses numbered 700 to 999 and educational experiences intended for students at the graduate level (post-graduate diploma, master’s degree and Ph.D. degree).
+- Graduate Level Program – a program of courses numbered 700 to 999 and educational experiences intended for students at the graduate level (for example, a master’s degree or a Ph.D. degree).
+Graduate level programs are also described in the following ways:

-- Direct-Entry: direct-entry Ph.D. programs at the graduate level allow students to be admitted to a Ph.D. program without having been admitted to a master’s program.
+- Direct-Entry Ph.D.: direct-entry Ph.D. programs at the graduate level allow students to be admitted to a Ph.D. program without having been admitted to a master’s program.

 Depth of Study